-Number of employees from 2015 to 2019 by gender and employment relationship, EVVA headquarters Vienna.
+Number of employees by gender and employment relationship, EVVA headquarters Vienna.
 All employment contracts are open-ended (except for work placement).
-In addition, EVVA employed around 25 temporary workers per year in the reporting period (15 in research & development, 10 in production)
+In addition, EVVA employs around 25 temporary workers a year (15 in research & development, 10 in production)

 The number of new employees at EVVA Headquarters